guillain/ServiceDeskBot/README.md

 ## Advanced Scenario
 ![](doc/workflow_adv.png)

+## Search
+All words other than the keywaord used for the command are used to be searched in the KB source(s)

 # Commands
 ## joinsd
-* `joinsd`
-To open a chat group space with the Service Desk Because we can't let the enduser without door
+* `joinsd` To open a chat group space with the Service Desk.
+Because we can't let the enduser without door.
-Create automatically an ITSM incident with the content coming from local chat New group chat space is create and one ServiceDesk guy is involved to help the end user
+Create automatically an ITSM incident with the content coming from local chat.
+New group chat space is create and one ServiceDesk guy is involved to help the end user.

-* `joinsd help`
-The SD's help page
+* `joinsd help` The SD's help page.

 ## CSV
 Manage CSV file as source of KM

-* `csv load`
-Load current CSV file as source of data
-Useful to update quickly the KB source
+* `csv load` Load current CSV file as source of data.
+Useful to update quickly the KB source.

-* `csv test`
-Test current CSV file vs local DB
+* `csv test` Test current CSV file vs local DB.
 Run the production safly!

-* `csv help`
-The CSV's help page
+* `csv help` The CSV's help page.

 ## Incident
 Manage the ITSM incident

-* `incident list`
+* `incident list` List ITSM tickets.
-List ITSM tickets
 To follow the last event, update...

-* `incident list create [title] [comments]`
-Create your ticket by chat
+* `incident list create [title] [comments]` Create your ticket by chat.

-`updateticket [id] [comments]`
+* `updateticket [id] [comments]` Update the ticket.
-Update the ticket

-* `incident help`
-The Incident's help page
+* `incident help` The Incident's help page.

 ## Translate

-* `translate state`
-Display the current state of the auto translation
+* `translate state` Display the current state of the auto translation.

-* `translate on`
-Activate the auto translation
+* `translate on` Activate the auto translation.

-* `translate off`
-Deactivate the auto translation
+* `translate off` Deactivate the auto translation.

-* `translate config`
-Display the current config
+* `translate config` Display the current config.

-* `translate config [lang in] [lang out]`
-Change the current config
-The config is also updated when the user perform an manual translation
+* `translate config [lang in] [lang out]` Change the current config.
+The config is also updated when the user perform an manual translation.

-* `translate help`
-The Translate's help page
+* `translate help` The Translate's help page.

 ## Flash
 Display and update the flash message

-* `flash`
-Display the flash messasge
+* `flash` Display the flash messasge.

-* `flash update [\/*phrase}`
-Update the flash message
+* `flash update [\/*phrase}` Update the flash message.

-* `flash help`
-The Flash's help page
+* `flash help` The Flash's help page.

 ## help
-Display the global helpful messsage
+* `help` Display the global helpful messsage
-* `help`

-*All other words are used to be searched in the KB source(s)* *: any words, you can search in the source directly with the name and/or description

 # HowTo

 ## Installation
 * Clone localy
 `git clone https://github.com/guillain/ServiceDeskBot.git`

 * Go into the folder
 `cd ServiceDeskBot`

 ## Configuration
 * Put your CSV file (named km.csv) in the conf folder (key->txt structure) `cp [your CSV file] app/conf/km.csv`

 * Config your app with your [spark bot](https://developer.ciscospark.com/apps.html) `vi app/config.js`